 Tim and Dede Sanderson

-David and Dana Buchan, Dudley Cheesman, Richard Denton-Cox, Brigadier John Deverell CBE, Dame Margaret Drabble, Jacob Evergarden, James and Alka Hughes-Hallett, Stanley and Jennifer Johnson, Julia Manning, Jean Mantle, Rohan and Lily Masson-Taylor, Caroline Rathbone, Patricia Stainton and Robin Levien, Patrick Thomson, Chris and Maria Thring, Robert Unwin, and Neil and Sarah Williams.
+David and Dana Buchan, Dudley Cheesman, Richard Denton-Cox, Brigadier John Deverell CBE, Dame Margaret Drabble, Jacob Evergarden, James and Alka Hughes-Hallett, Stanley and Jennifer Johnson, Julia Manning, Jean Mantle, Rohan and Lily Masson-Taylor, Dr Mark O'Neill, Caroline Rathbone, Paul Sheppard and Lucy Dunford, Patrick Thomson, Chris and Maria Thring, Matthew Trimmer, Robert Unwin, and Neil and Sarah Williams.

 We would like to thank all our Patrons including those who wish to remain anonymous for their invaluable support of Somerset Wildlife Trust.
 Your help enables the Trust to take on new challenges every year.